- Data Portals

 After your personal directory has been created on the NCAR host endpoint, you can create your own shared endpoints.

-Use the Permissions tab to share your endpoint with others.
+Use the Sharing tab to share your endpoint with others.

-To change access and permissions later, go to Manage Endpoints.
+To change access and permissions later, go to Endpoints.

 After your personal directory has been created on the NCAR host endpoint, you can create shared endpoints from the Globus command line.